 It bears repeating that in the final analysis, Our Family Album, the images that are seen, are not an accurate picture after all.
 It is what God has produced through the experiences recorded in our album, what is unseen, that tell the real story of our lives.
 Eventually, the pictures in our album will fade, in the end forgotten by most.
 But what remains will never be forgotten.
 What remains, God’s handiwork woven together in the fabric of our lives, is eternal.

 Please forgive me for drawing this to a close with a somewhat rambling sermon, but I felt compelled to conclude with a few verses that have inspired and sustained my family and me throughout the last forty-plus years.
 I also include below a couple of inspirational readings that have encouraged and inspired me over the years.
 I hope they will do the same for you too.
-After the readings we share a few final photographs and thoughts, as we fade to black.
+After the readings we share a few final thoughts, as we fade to black.

 Before that, I feel that I must also offer an apology.
 It is a vice shared by many husbands and fathers to boast a little too much about their spouses and children.
 As I proofread Our Family Album it occurred to me that I too shared this vice and had perhaps placed my family on a pedestal that was much too high for any of us to have possibly climbed up on by ourselves.
 My intention in writing this book was to place our family in a light that was a reflection of Christ’s work in our lives.
 It was not to portray us in a more favorable light of our own making than I ought to.
 I am sorry if my intentions fell short.
 After all, if not to reflect Christ, the only thing a pedestal is really good for is to fall off.
 A second reason for writing this book was to possibly help others who find the struggles of life a bit more than they can handle at times and offer some degree of hope and encouragement.
 If anyone happens to read this book, I truly hope it helps.